 Occasionally authors contact us as a publisher they are working with has claimed to be a Crossref member, or has claimed to register DOIs, but instead just displays unregistered, DOI-like strings on their website.

-We don’t currently have a list of Crossref members, and as it’s the parent publishing organization that joins Crossref (rather than individual journals) it’s sometimes hard to work out if a journal is published by a Crossref member or not.
+We don’t currently have an online list of Crossref members, and it’s the parent publishing organisation that joins Crossref (rather than individual journals), so it’s sometimes hard to work out if a journal is published by a Crossref member or not.

-If you are an author planning to submit a manuscript to a publisher who claims to be a Crossref member, check the DOIs that they currently display on their website.
-Copy the DOI as a link, and paste this into a browser.
-If the DOI resolves to an article, then that DOI has been registered with us, or with another Registration Agency.
-If the DOI resolves to DOI Foundation Error page, then that DOI has not been registered.
+If you are an author planning to submit a manuscript to a publisher who claims to be a Crossref member, the best thing to do is check the DOIs that they currently display on their website.

 Always refer to the Think, Check, Submit website to help you decide whether to submit to a particular journal.
 If you have any problems with a publisher, do speak to your university of the team at the Committee On Publication Ethics (COPE) for support and guidance.

 This is by no means comprehensive, but we do keep a list of websites where we have been informed that they are displaying fake DOIs (eg unregistered, DOI-like strings), and/or claiming to be Crossref members.
-(Do contact us if you are one of these organizations and wish to be removed from the list).
+(Do contact us if you are one of these organisations and have removed these fake, DOI-like strings and wish to be removed from the list).

 We also hold a list of ex-members who have had their membership revoked as they contravened the membership terms.